moxplayer/affinity/README.md

 11. Configure nginx to act as a Reverse-Proxy

-..* Install the vim text editor

-sudo apt install vim

-..* Open the nginx config file in vim
+..1.
+Open the nginx config file in vim
 ```
 sudo vim /etc/nginx/nginx.conf
 ```
-..* Press 'i' in order to access the insertion mode
+..2.
+Press 'i' in order to access the insertion mode

-..* Replace its content with:
+..3.
+Replace its content with:

 ```
 worker_processes 1;